thedeveco/thedeveco.com/content/events.md

 ---
 title : "Events"
-description : "The DevEco has several events on an ongoing basis.
-Some are scheduled, some are adhoc.
-Join us for upcoming events, or check out our past event recordings!" aliases : ["register", "join", "joinus"]
+description : "The devEco community host several events throughout the year, and we try to capture them all here!
+Schedule for an upcoming event, or watch past events on demand" aliases : ["register", "join", "joinus"]

 ---